ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 In this task we are taking a look at staying private and anonymous while conducting private business and sharing files.

 <details>
-<summary>What is Tails</summary>[^14]
+<summary>What is Tails</summary>
 <br>

-Tails(The Amnesiac Incognito Live System) is a Linux operating system distribution focused heavily on protecting the user from surveillance and censorship as well as keeping the user private.
+Tails(The Amnesiac Incognito Live System)[^14] is a Linux operating system distribution focused heavily on protecting the user from surveillance and censorship as well as keeping the user private.
 The portable operating system runs from a live usb installation and routes everything you do online through Tor.
 Being an amnesiac live system the system forgets everything everytime you unplug your usb stick, that means always starting with an untracked system. **NOTE** Privacy and security gains are assuming that your Tails download was not compromised, and your BIOS, firmware and hardware are not compromised [More on this](https://tails.boum.org/doc/about/warnings/index.en.html).

 The recommended way to install Tails is through their [official installation instructions](https://tails.boum.org/install/index.en.html), **note that your usb stick will be wiped clean.** Other installation means are **HEAVILY DISCOURAGED** as they do not guarantee proper operations and may result in identity leakage or traces on computers.